 And it’s not just about the big bonus.
 This card carries other benefits that make it worth holding for the long-term, including:

-- Earn 2x points on all travel and dining purchases
+- 2x points per dollar spent on travel purchases

 The coverage for rental cars, trip cancellation, and baggage delay alone make this card worth keeping for the long-haul.
 That’s why it’s become many travelers’ go-to credit card when it’s time to book a trip.